Webflow-Examples/webflow-cloud-object-storage/README.md

 - `GET /api/list-assets` - List all uploaded files
 - `GET /api/asset?key=<filename>` - Get specific file metadata

-## Contributing guidelines

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-### How to contribute

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## Terms of use

 This Webflow Cloud Object Storage example project is licensed under the [MIT License](LICENSE).